launchpadtests/launchpad-ui-tests/README.md

 4. Create "Citizen Registration" case

 ## Video Demo
-Refer demo videos below to understand the project structure and getting started with the setup and running the tests.
+Refer demo videos under [Demo-Videos directory] to understand the project structure and getting started with the setup and running the tests.

-1. Project Structure
+1. Pre-requisite
-2. Set up and run the tests
+2. Repo Clone and VS Code Setup
-3. Reports and screenshot
+3. Project Structure and Executing the Tests
-4. VS-Code set up to map features and steps
+4. Debug Failed Tests
+5. VS Code Editor and Cucumber Extension Settings

 ## Features